chalatz/excursions/pages/tours/wine-tours.md

 ### EMBONAS VILLAGE

 We continue along the mountain’s path south west to **Embonas Village**, the most important grape-producing village on the island.
 Embona is a mountainous village halfway up the Attavyros Mountain, it is the highest village at 800m / 2.600f. above sea level, situated in immense natural beauty and the views of the surrounding areas are awesome.
 Attavyros is the highest mountain on the island of Rhodes, it rises to a height of 1,215m. / 3.980f. and it lies to the south of the village, most of the vineyards are planted on its slopes and foothills.

-### THE EMERY WINERY

-We visit the **cellar of the Emery Winery**, the second biggest wine producer on the island, for more free wine tasting.
-The Emery winery, still one of the largest in Greece, was built in 1974 in the village of Embona and run by **Triantafillou family**.
-Decades of collaboration with local vine growers from the region, coupled with their own expertise and commitment, have enabled them to build a distinctive range of quality wines from unique Greek varietals, know since ancient times.
-The name Emery originates from **Emery D'Amboise** of French origin who was the Great Magistrate of Rhodes from 1503-1512.
-(Stop Visit Taste Photos)

-{% include partials/content-gallery.html the_gallery= page.itinerary.galleries.emery %}

 ### MERKOURIS FAMILY WINERY